 Our demand for energy demands action

 With a growing population and increasingly technology-dependent culture, the energy needs of Buncombe County have grown – and continue to grow – significantly larger.
 Soon, our energy demand will strain our ability to meet it.
-If our demand continues to increase at its current rate, in five short years we won’t have the capacity to meet it.

 In our area, it’s winter that presents the greatest challenge.
 During the coldest days, the amount of energy we need to heat our homes spikes sharply.

 There are two ways we could solve our peak demand problem: find ways to lower our demand or generate more energy.
 As much progress as we’re making in renewable energy, there’s more we need to do to solve our peak problem.
-But is it a good idea to construct another fossil-fuel power plant just to meet energy demand on the coldest winter mornings?
+But is it a good idea to construct more fossil-fuel power plants just to meet energy demand on the coldest winter mornings?
 We don’t think so.
 Not when there are better ways – and we have some.

 What we're doing about it

 The Blue Horizons Project is the brainchild of the Energy Innovation Task Force (EITF) – an initiative jointly undertaken by the City of Asheville, Buncombe County and Duke Energy.
 Our members include representatives from local government, businesses and institutions along with environmental and clean energy advocates.
 The Blue Horizons Project was developed to enlist public support and provide easy access to resources that allow everyone to be a part of creating a clean energy future.

 Several organizations have partnered with the Blue Horizons Project and have programs designed to help your home or business become more energy efficient and contribute to efforts to control our area’s energy demand.
 Choose My Home or My Business below to get started!